|Nutritional Guidelines (per serving)|

 This roasted cauliflower recipe is always a hit because roasting brings out cauliflower's natural sweetness.
 As the vegetable carmelizes in the oven, it results in a nutty sweetness that tastes much different from raw cauliflower.
 Lemon juice adds a bit of zing to this recipe, balancing out the mellow garlic and cauliflower combination.
 It's a super simple recipe that lets the oven do most of the work.
 Because of that, it's a great dish to have kids help prepare.
 The more you can get your kids in the kitchen helping, the more likely they are to eat what they made.
 Help your child use a small paring knife to break apart the cauliflower.
 If that's too much, they can probably break some pieces off by hand and can help spread the vegetable on the baking sheet.

 The roasted cauliflower is a versatile dish.
 You could eat it as is as an accompaniment to any meal.
 It could also be used as a key ingredient in a grain bowl, fall salad, or tossed with additional toppings like feta cheese, parsley, and roasted walnuts to make into a more complete and complicated side dish.
 Store any leftover cauliflower in a sealed container in the refrigerator for 4 to 5 days.
-The cauliflower will lose its crispness, but will still taste good.

 - 1 large head cauliflower